canonical/charmed-kubeflow-chisme/src/charmed_kubeflow_chisme/testing/README.md

 Helper function to deploy [grafana-agent-k8s](https://charmhub.io/grafana-agent-k8s) to the test model and add cos relations to the charm being tested.
 This function also checks if the grafana-agent-k8s has reached the desired state, which is blocked with a message composed of two of the following phrases "send-remote-write: off", "grafana-cloud-config: off" or "grafana-dashboards-provider: off".

 Relation can be enabled/disabled by flags:
-- metrics=False, to disable `<app>:metrics-endpoint grafana-agent-k8s:metrics-endpoint` relation
+- metrics=True, to enable `<app>:metrics-endpoint grafana-agent-k8s:metrics-endpoint` relation
 - dashboard=True, to enable `<app>:grafana-dashboard grafana-agent-k8s:grafana-dashboards-consumer` relation
 - logging=True, to enable `<app>:logging grafana-agent-k8s:logging-provider` relation